Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Next, open Copilot Chat and Copy/Paste the following

     ```md
-    Generate all unit test scenarios for #selection
-    Use the existing list of planes for test data
+    Generate all unit test scenarios for this method using the existing list of planes for test data.
     ```

 <img src="../../Images/Screenshot-WhereToAddUnitTests.png" width="800">